devcrocod/Kotik/Readme.md

-# Kotik: BPE Tokeniser
+# Kotok: BPE Tokeniser

-Kotik is a multiplatform library written in Kotlin.
+Kotok is a multiplatform library written in Kotlin.
 It is effectively a BPE (Byte Pair Encoding) tokeniser.
 It's developed to operate efficiently across varying platforms.

 ## Installation

-To include Kotik in your project, implement the following in your build.gradle file:
+To include Kotok in your project, implement the following in your build.gradle file:

 ```kotlin
 dependencies {